-How do the school buildings and facilities ensure a safe, secure, and healthy environment that supports the delivery of curriculum, programs, and services for all students?

-Are the school buildings and facilities adequately sized for the school community?

-Do the school buildings and facilities have appropriate spaces to support student learning and the curriculum?

-Are the buildings and facilities clean and well maintained?

-Do the buildings and facilities have appropriate mechanical systems that work properly and are up to date?

-Do the buildings and facilities meet all applicable federal and state laws and are they in compliance with local fire, health, and safety regulations?

-If applicable, do the school's residential programs:

-- create and maintain an environment that allows students to learn and practice independent and community living skills - provide a safe, secure, clean, and attractive physical and social living environment for students that is appropriate to their varied needs and levels of maturity?
+- How do the school buildings and facilities ensure a safe, secure, and healthy environment that supports the delivery of curriculum, programs, and services for all students? - Are the school buildings and facilities adequately sized for the school community? - Do the school buildings and facilities have appropriate spaces to support student learning and the curriculum? - Are the buildings and facilities clean and well maintained? - Do the buildings and facilities have appropriate mechanical systems that work properly and are up to date? - Do the buildings and facilities meet all applicable federal and state laws and are they in compliance with local fire, health, and safety regulations? - If applicable, do the school's residential programs: - create and maintain an environment that allows students to learn and practice independent and community living skills - provide a safe, secure, clean, and attractive physical and social living environment for students that is appropriate to their varied needs and levels of maturity? - In what other ways does the school align to this Principle?

-a list of maintenance personnel and job descriptions or roles and responsibilities maintenance and cleaning schedules for the buildings and grounds documents regarding school compliance with all applicable federal and state laws and with local fire, health, and safety regulations other examples/evidence that demonstrate the school's alignment to this Principle
+a list of maintenance personnel and job descriptions or roles and responsibilities maintenance and cleaning schedules for the buildings and grounds documents regarding school compliance with all applicable federal and state laws and with local fire, health, and safety regulations